SSH access to Purdue AF¶

 -

-- In a web browser, login to Purdue AF and start a session.
+In a web browser, log in to Purdue AF and start a session.

 -